Labeling regions in deformations of graphical arrangements: Labeling regions in deformations of graphical arrangements

 \begin{remark} {\em A variant of Theorem~\ref{thm:br} is stated in~\cite[Theorem 1.8]{Hopkins-bigraphical}.
 As noted in Remark~\ref{rem:boundedeq}, the paper of Hopkins and Perkinson considers relative bounded regions in $\mathbb{R}^n$ instead of bounded regions in $V_{n-1}$.
 Their result may be generalized to deformations of graphical arrangements as follows: if we define the associated weighted digraphs the same way as before, then relative bounded regions correspond to digraphs whose strongly connected components are the same as the weakly connected components.
 We leave the proof of this variant to the reader.} \end{remark}

 \begin{corollary} The bounded regions of the Linial arrangement are in bijection with the strongly connected semiacyclic tournaments. \end{corollary}

 \begin{remark} {\em Athanasiadis computed the number $b({\mathcal L}_n)$ of bounded regions of the Linial arrangement~\cite[Theorem 4.2]{Athanasiadis-charpol} and raised the question whether there is a combinatorial interpretation of the numbers $b({\mathcal L}_n)$ similar to the combinatorial interpretation of the number of all regions given by Postnikov and Stanley~\cite{Postnikov-Stanley}.
 Corollary~\ref{cor:csat} provides a new response to this question.
-Previous models were provided by Tewari~\cite[Theorem~1.1]{Tewari} and by Fl\'orez and Forge~\cite[Theorem 2.2]{Forge}.} \end{remark}
+Previous models were provided by Tewari~\cite[Theorem~1.1]{Tewari} and by Fl\'orez and Forge~\cite[Theorem 2.2]{Forge}.
+It is also worth pointing out that Bernardi~\cite{Bernardi} labels the regions of the Linial arrangement with trees which arise after considering the regions of the Linial arrangement as unions of regions of the Catalan arrangement.
+Bernardi does not address the question which trees represent bounded regions, but looking at~\cite[Fig.\ 10]{Bernardi} it is easy to notice that a region of the Catalan arrangement is bounded if and only if Bernardi's associated $1$-sketch is connected in the sense that there is no way to place a vertical line separating the points in the diagram into two nonempty sets without intersecting at least one arc.
+This statement is easily shown using the proof techniques of Theorem~\ref{thm:br}.
+It is an interesting question for future research whether this observation can be extended to Bernardi's labeled trees encoding the regions of the Linial arrangement.} \end{remark}

 We may generalize our observations regarding the Linial arrangement to an arbitrary deformed graphical arrangement $\mathcal{A}$ as follows.
 Assume $\mathcal{A}$ is given by \eqref{eq:dbraid}.
 Without loss of generality we may assume that for each ordered pair $(i,j)$ satisfying $i<j$ the numbers $a_{ij}^{(1)}, a_{ij}^{(2)}, \ldots, a_{ij}^{(n_{ij})}$ are listed in increasing order.
-Each region of $\mathcal{A}$ is a weighted digraphical polytope and it is described by a system of inequalities~\eqref{eq:dp} where each $m_{ij}$ is either $-\infty$ or some element of the set $\{a_{ij}^{(1)}, a_{ij}^{(2)}, \ldots, a_{ij}^{(n_{ij})}\}$ and $M_{ij}$ is given by the following formula:
+Each region of $\mathcal{A}$ is a weighted digraphical polytope and it is described by a system of inequalities~\eqref{eq:dp} where each $m_{ij}$ is either $-\infty$ or some element of the set $A_{ij}=\{a_{ij}^{(1)}, a_{ij}^{(2)}, \ldots, a_{ij}^{(n_{ij})}\}$ and $M_{ij}$ is given by the following formula: